IJuanTM/simpl/add-ons/auth/README.md

 The installer will:

-- Copy all new files from the addon
+- Copy all new files from the add-on
 - Automatically merge files that need integration (PHP, TypeScript, SCSS, .env)
 - Skip files that already exist and don't need merging
 - Show you which files (if any) need manual review